WPST-TV: A broadcast license on trial

 A cross-examination of George T. Baker resulted in Baker assailing Sen. Smathers for lying to the House Subcommittee to "put out a big story", while Katzentine's attorney read from Smathers' statement describing Baker as "over-bearing and abusive" during a visit to his office.
 Baker also denied knowledge of Whiteside influencing Mack but said, "I'm grateful for what he did if he did it... but he certainly didn't do it at our direction."
 Meanwhile, Robert F. Jones—a former Ohio legislator and FCC commissioner—testified before the House Subcommittee that North Dade Video paid him $2,000 to lobby commissioner T.A.M.
 Craven, along with Reps.
 Emanuel Celler and John Carl Hinshaw, on why an airline subsidiary should not own a television station in a market central to the airline.
 Craven recused himself from voting, while Jones claimed their discussion was "academic".
 A brief from U.S. Attorney General William P. Rogers urged Judge Stern to void the WPST-TV license, institute a new bidding process, and disqualify NAL, Katzentine and North Dade Video from consideration based on prior attempts to influence Mack.
 FCC associate general counsel Edgar W. Holtz largely concurred, calling the WPST-TV decision "improperly made" and asking the judge to make an example with a ruling establishing ethical standards.

 Stern's ruling, delivered on December 1, 1958, sided with Rogers and Holtz and urged a full voiding of the license, determining Mack was the only commissioner influenced by direct lobbying and viewed his personal loans with Whiteside as possible extortion.
 Quoting heavily from the Bible and Latin literature, Stern harshly criticized NAL, Katzentine, and North Dade Video, but declined to disqualify them; Stern also refrained from commenting on L. B. Wilson, Inc., which largely escaped scrutiny and criticism during the rehearing.
 The front page of the Miami Herald declared "NAL Hold On Ch.
 10 Seen Lost", but while some of the station's staff expressed concerns about being taken dark, the majority largely remained confident in both Baker and WPST-TV's future.
-Baker declined to comment, but WPST-TV attorney Norman Jorgensen promised to contest Stern's ruling before the FCC and would appeal if needed, telling the Herald, "there will be litigation.
+Baker declined to comment, but WPST-TV attorney Norman Jorgensen promised to contest Stern's ruling before the FCC, telling the Herald, "[T]here will be litigation.
 You can bet on that."
 Meanwhile, the Miami Church of Religious Science announced the securing of funding for a license application, having made the decision to apply based on "a sudden thought".